Cyrinda Foxe: Career

 She started working for art dealer Sam Green within the first month of her arrival in New York.
 She changed her name to Cyrinda Foxe, went blonde, and had a boyfriend who made her 1950s style dresses.

 Foxe began frequenting Max's Kansas City, a popular Manhattan nightclub, and soon became part of pop artist Andy Warhol's circle.
 She landed a role in Warhol's play, Andy Warhol's Pork.
 The production debuted in May 1971, for a two-week run at the La MaMa Experimental Theatre in New York City, before moving to London's Roundhouse for a six-week performance in August 1971.

 Foxe became a favorite of the Warhol set.
 In 1972, she was given a full-page spread in Life magazine for her vintage style.
 In his memoir, Arthur Kane characterized Foxe as being "bright [and] very magnetic" and having "an effervescence about her" as "[she was] very much a character of her own creation."

-English musician David Bowie and his wife, Angela Bowie, became infatuated with Foxie when they arrived in New York to start their first American tour.
+English musician David Bowie and his wife, Angela Bowie, became infatuated with Foxe when they arrived in New York to start their first American tour.
 While working under Tony Defries as a publicist for MainMan, Foxe appeared in the music video for Bowie's 1972 single, "The Jean Genie".
 Bowie wanted the video to depict "Ziggy as a kind of Hollywood street-rat" with a "consort of the Marilyn brand".
 This led to Foxe's casting, and she flew from New York to San Francisco especially for the shoot.
 Bowie said of the song "I wrote it for her amusement in her apartment.
 Sexy girl."
 Foxe records in her memoir that Bowie said to her "I want to write you a song.
 What do you want?", to which Foxe replied "something like the Yardbirds".

 In 1975, Foxe interviewed musician Rick Derringer and his wife, Liz Derringer, for Warhol's Interview magazine.

 Fox appeared in the Warhol-produced film Andy Warhol's Bad (1977), directed by Jed Johnson.

 In 1997, Foxe's memoir, Dream On: Livin' on the Edge with Steven Tyler and Aerosmith, co-written with Danny Fields, was published.
 Not long after the book was released, Foxe announced that the paperback edition of Dream On would include nude photos of her former husband Steven Tyler, but Tyler won a lawsuit in 1999, preventing Foxe from publishing the photos.
 In 2000, she launched a website in which she was selling nude pictures of Tyler, but the site closed by the end of the year.